Toward the Achievement of a Sustainable Society

 • Reinforce relations between corporate headquarters and regional headquarters to prevent accidents/disasters in Greater China and the Asia–Pacific region.

-• Promote environment- and safety-related education.
+• Promote environment- and safety-related training.